juanjo157/New-Bitcoin-Sites/README.md

 4. Are bonus terms reasonable?
 (61%)
 5. Are the fees reasonable?
 (59%)

 Interestingly, only 26% seemed concerned about licensing and regulation.
-For crypto gamblers, performance and privacy usually matter more than regulatory stamps.
+For crypto rs, performance and privacy usually matter more than regulatory stamps.

 Most redditors want crypto casino sites that combine traditional casino games with the benefits of cryptocurrency – mainly speed, privacy, and better bonuses.
 The ability to easily navigate platforms without technical confusion was mentioned as increasingly important in 2025, as more casual players enter the crypto gambling space.